 The right way is going on anyhow.

-Because when you’re feeling uninhibited, when you’re able to open up, when you’re able to focus on your partner and how much you love them, when you’re able to help them during the shoot and them you, when you’re able to do the things you do together when no one’s around, that’s when the magic happens.
+Because when you’re feeling uninhibited, when you’re able to open up, when you’re able to focus on your partner and how much you love them, when you’re able to take in a view from wherever you are, when you’re able to help them during the shoot and them you, when you’re able to do the things you do together when no one’s around: that’s when the magic happens.